 (d) All Stored Doses delivered to PA shall be: (a) stored securely by PA; and (b) distributed by PA only in the Territory in a secure manner appropriate to the transportation route and destination, in each case (a) and (b) to guard against and deter theft, diversion, tampering, substitution (with, for example, counterfeits) resale or export out of the Territory, and to protect and preserve the integrity and efficacy of the Stored Doses.
 PA shall promptly notify Israel and Pfizer in writing (email being sufficient) within 48 hours (with follow up in writing in line with the notice provisions of this Agreement and the PA-Pfizer Agreement) if at any time PA believes that any of the Stored Doses have been stolen, diverted, tampered with, substituted, or otherwise subjected to abuse, misuse, neglect, negligence, accident, improper testing, improper storage, improper handling, abnormal physical stress, abnormal environmental conditions or use contrary to any instructions issued by Pfizer.
 The notice shall provide all information relating to the incident or incidents, including, but not limited to, detailed information including all relevant dates, times, locations, numbers, batch number(s), expiration dates, circumstances, and contact person(s) information.
 PA shall cooperate with Israel, Pfizer or their designees to address any such incident.

 2.5 Acknowledgement.
-PA acknowledges that each of the Stored Doses has a stated expiration date of either June 2021 or July 2021, it is accepting such Stored Doses in their current condition as of the Effective Date “as-is” and “where-is” and, as between Israel and PA, it shall assume all risks associated with the administration of the Vaccine in the Territory and specifically the Stored Doses.
+PA acknowledges that each of the Stored Doses has a stated expiration date of either end of June 2021 or end of July 2021, it is accepting such Stored Doses in their current condition as of the Effective Date “as-is” and “where-is” and, as between Israel and PA, it shall assume all risks associated with the administration of the Vaccine in the Territory and specifically the Stored Doses.
 On and after the delivery of the Stored Doses pursuant to this Agreement, PA accepts all responsibility with respect to the Stored Doses and all liability, whether known or unknown, fixed or contingent, with respect to the Stored Doses will be transferred from Israel to PA and assumed by PA.

 2.6 Cessation of Shipment.
 A breach of Section 2.4 of this Agreement shall be considered a material breach, and in additional to all other rights Israel may have under this Agreement, upon written notification to PA by Israel of a breach or reasonably suspected breach of Section 2.4, Israel shall be entitled to immediately stop delivery of any the Stored Doses not yet delivered to PA.